 Scapple’s interface is quite easy to use when compared with other tools.
-While there are few settings you need to check before you fully customize it, but that gives you ultimate flexibility in the appearance of the mind maps.
+While there are a few settings you need to check before you fully customize it, that gives you ultimate flexibility in the appearance of the mind maps.

-What’s great, the 30 days free trial and not consecutive 30 days, which means you can use it a few times a month and still have it for almost a year.
+What’s great, is the 30 days free trial and not consecutive 30 days, which means you can use it a few times a month and still have it for almost a year.

 Scapple paid plan starts at $18 for a single license or $14.40 if you’re a student.
 Pricing is the same for Mac or Windows app but does vary based on your region.

-Mind mapping is a powerful concept, and there are unlimited tools to choose from but in the end, it depends on your personal experience.
+Mind mapping is a powerful concept, and there are unlimited tools to choose from, but in the end, it depends on your personal experience.

 The main concept revolves around how your mind works and what is your normal routine of brainstorming new ideas and projects.